OutSystems/docs-support/src/licensing/detach-11.md

         We advise you to install the environment with the exact setup you expect to have moving forward (number of front-ends, same database engine as your OutSystems Cloud, etc), as it will simplify the detachment and later maintenance of the system.
 To install a new OutSystems environment, always use the exact same OutSystems Platform Server major and minor versions.
 Refer to [Setting Up OutSystems](https://www.outsystems.com/tk/redirect?g=079418c8-7a3d-4b5e-9c13-c1ae7a1f122e).

-    1. <p id="support-case-cloud"> Reach out to OutSystems Global Support and open a support case.
+    1. <p id="support-case-cloud"> Reach out to OutSystems Support and open a support case.
 The support case must: </p>

         * Have normal or low priority;
         * Clearly state that you are detaching;
         * Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828);
         * Include the serial number of your new self-managed environment;

-        You will receive a detach bundle containing the instructions you need to follow, together with license files and the scheduler source code.
+        You'll receive a detach bundle containing the instructions you need to follow, together with license files and the scheduler source code.

     1. Install your OutSystems applications in your new self-managed environment.